Exact Renormalization of Wave Functionals yields Continuous MERA: Review of the ERG for States

 This equation can be integrated by enforcing the RG flow equation $z\partial_z b(z) = \beta[b(z)]$ for the source.
 We say that such states have ``jumped onto the flow,'' and we obtain the unitary flow equation

-As was remarked in \cite{fliss2017unitary}, the ERG flow in (\ref{ERGflow}) resembles the unitary flow in the cMERA construction.
-However, it differs from the cMERA flow in important ways.
-First, since the flow is determined by the regulator function $K$, the disentangler $\hat{\mathbf{K}}$ in particular is best thought of as operating in momentum space: one is disentangling high momentum modes from low momentum modes.
+As was remarked in \cite{fliss2017unitary} and recapitulated in the introduction, the ERG flow in (\ref{ERGflow}) resembles the unitary flow in the cMERA construction, but differs from the cMERA flow in some crucial aspects.
+In the next section we will modify the ERG construction to accommodate the additional features of cMERA.